Record Paid Electricity Journal Entry by

 2) Reversing the accrual expenses on the first of next month and recording the actuals.

 In General, entities adopt the second approach.
-So, the entity reverses the accrual entry and books for the actual expenses as below.
+So, the entity reverses the accrual entry and books for the expenses below.

 Reversal Entry